 Your Blaze King appliance was tested and certified in accordance to the New Source Performance Standards for Residential Wood Heaters.
 During this test series, the low burn rate of the unit was determined by setting the thermostat knob to a position that yielded the lowest burn rate achievable.
-If you find that you are setting your thermostat beyond the test setting, please note that if the thermostat is turned down too low the fire will go out or the combustor may stop working which is indicated by the thermometer needle falling into the INACTIVE ZONE.
+Considering that certification testing was conducted in a controlled laboratory environment with the appliance connected to a 15ft tall chimney, you may find that your optimal low burn thermostat setting is either above of below the certification test setting based on your location, installation, and the external environment you are operating in.
+If you find that you are setting your thermostat beyond the test setting, please note that if the thermostat is turned down too low the fire may go out or the combustor may stop working which is indicated by the thermometer needle falling into the INACTIVE ZONE.
 If this happens, simply turn the thermostat back to a higher heat output setting and let the fire reestablish itself.